 To craft the painted pumpkins, apply glossy black spray paint.
 Cut leaves from silver crepe paper and old book pages, and attach to pumpkins using double-sided tape or a hot-glue gun set on low.

-Paper lantern "moons" hang above the dessert table where black-and-white candies in apothecary jars double as decor and festive Halloween party food.
+Paper lantern "moons" hang above the Halloween buffet dessert table where black-and-white candies in apothecary jars double as decor and festive Halloween party food.

 Silhouettes work their graphic magic, turning any backdrop into a spellbinding focal point.
-Print the silhouettes (available below), and trace onto the back side of self-adhesive shelf liner or vinyl; cut out figures.
+Print the silhouettes, and trace onto the back side of self-adhesive shelf liner or vinyl; cut out figures.
 Adhere the cutouts to white plates or a black tray lined with pages from an old book.

 Note: Our silhouettes are the mirror version of what you see in the picture.
 Print and trace them onto the backside of the shelf liner as described in the caption.
 When you cut out the figures they'll face the correct way.

-A crescent moon silhouetted against the night sky inspired this moody display.
+A crescent moon against the night sky inspired this moody Halloween decor display.
 Shadowy silhouettes embellish plain glass lanterns filled with candles sitting in moss and miniature gourds.
-Print the silhouettes (available below), and trace onto the back side of self-adhesive shelf liner or vinyl.
+Print the silhouettes, and trace onto the back side of self-adhesive shelf liner or vinyl.
 Cut out figures and adhere to lanterns.

 Your Halloween punch bowl isn't complete without a pretty tag!
 An ornate sign attached to a classy silver tray easily identifies the party potion.
 Tie the theme from your invitation into these handy table markers.
-Get the pattern below.

 Bottoms up!
 A refreshing Halloween punch serves a crowd without bewitching your wallet.
-Even better, Harvest Moon Punch pairs perfectly with party appetizers and desserts.
+Even better, Harvest Moon Punch pairs perfectly with Halloween appetizers and desserts.
 Add spook to your Halloween punch bowl with gummy worms.

-Posters are an easy and inexpensive way to decorate to theme.
+Posters are an easy and inexpensive Halloween decoration.
 Here, a poster reciting an old Creole expression is taped over a mirror.
-Print our downloadable banner (available below) to the desired size, and temporarily attach it to a mirror using double-sided tape, or place it in a frame for a more permanent display.
+Print our downloadable banner to the desired size, and temporarily attach it to a mirror using double-sided tape, or place it in a frame for a more permanent display.
 Finish these elegant Halloween decorations with black candlesticks and tall white tapers.

-Paper bats "flying" from fishing line festoon the table where guests can dip into the party libations.
-Print bat silhouettes in various sizes (available below) onto cardstock.
+Paper bats "flying" from fishing line add a bit of drama to your Halloween buffet.
+Print bat silhouettes in various sizes onto cardstock.
 To hang the bats, make a tiny hole at the end of each bat and string monofilament through, knotting at the end.
 Fold along the middle of the body and at each wing to add a dimensional feel.

 Shiny flourishes finish off the dessert table.
 Your Halloween party food needs a matching topper, and Rich Black Velvet Cake looks celestial topped with a moon and star attached to a skewer.
 Scatter spray-painted leaves on the table to add luster.
 As for the cake, imagination is everything.
 We transformed a black velvet cake and added a hint of orange to the frosting.